What do we do?

 other important information

-For school counsellors, teachers, care workers, and support people: You are welcome to place an order on behalf of someone else.
-Please add that as a note in your order.
+School counsellors, teachers, care workers, and support people are welcome to place an order on behalf of others.
+Please let us know by adding a NOTE during the checkout process.

 Some examples of items we can order in are: